Universo

 Movement activates meaning.

-This universe unfolds through wearable artefacts, immersive projects and performative encounters, inviting a deeper way of sensing, inhabiting and connecting.
+This universe unfolds through wearable artefacts, immersive projects and performative encounters,

 Alongside her independent practice, Tursi has worked with international fashion houses and stage productions.
 Her work has been recognised by institutions such as Comité Colbert and UNESCO, and she is a member of the Michelangelo Foundation, the British Hat Guild, the Royal Ascot Millinery Collective and the Crafts Council UK.